Maintaining J-1 Student Status

 Caltech degree-seeking students are required to enroll in a minimum of 36 credit hours per academic term.
 If you experience difficulties completing 36 credit hours, consult your international advisor.
 In limited cases, immigration regulations allow students to drop below a full course of study.
 Do not drop below a full course of study without first consulting your international advisor.

 DS-2019 Validity Period

 Make sure that your DS-2019 does not expire.
 The expiration date is listed in Section 3 of the DS-2019.
 If your DS-2019 is about to expire and you need additional time to complete your degree program, contact your international advisor after you have submitted a formal extension request to the Office of Graduate Studies or to the Undergraduate Dean's Office.

 Your I-94 needs to indicate "J-1" and "D/S".
-If your I-94 indicates an expiration date, please contact your international advisor.
+If your I-94 indicates a specific expiration date, contact your international advisor immediately.

 Immigration regulations allow students to work on-campus for up to 20 hours per week during the regular academic year.
 If you have an academic opportunity that requires work off-campus, you must consult your international advisor prior to beginning employment.